 Phylloxera and powdery mildew had devastated New Zealand vineyards.
 By 1938 there were fewer than 200 acres remaining.11

 Although British and French allied soldiers were given generous alcohol rations, American soldiers were expected to be abstainers.12

-Adolf Hitler was one of the world’s best known teetotalers or abstainers from alcohol; his adversary during World War II, Sir Winston Churchill, was one of the world’s best known heavy drinkers.13
+Adolf Hitler was one of the world’s best known teetotalers or abstainers from alcohol.
+His adversary during World War II, Sir Winston Churchill, was one of the world’s Famous Alcoholics.13

 The annual consumption of absolute alcohol per capita in the U.S. rose to 1.5 gallons.
 It had been about one gallon the year after prohibition (1934).18

 Temperance leaders tried to have alcohol prohibition imposed on all U.S. military bases and installations.19

 The Yale Center of Alcohol Studies was established.
 It was moved in 1962 to become the Rutgers University Center of Alcohol Studies.20